algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/technicalSpecifications.md

 ### Grid System

 The visible game screen should be thought of as a regular grid of tiles, each eight pixels square.
-The actual pixel dimensions of the screen are 224 x 288, so dividing each value by eight yields a grid that is 28 x 36 tiles in size
+The actual pixel dimensions of the screen are 320 x 200.
+We will be downscaling the assets to 6x6 vs 8x8 in the original game to make it fit vertically.

+The maze is 28x31 in tile dimensions which leave us with a 168x186 maze, while the left and right of the screens will be used for displaying the score, lives and other UI elemements originally located on above and below the maze.

 The different data for each tile are explained both in the data structures and collision sections a little more extensively.

+> [!NOTE]
+> Paste the new grid here.

 ![mazeGrid.png](../Documents/pictures/technical/mazeGrid_1700915551105_0.png)